kleells/MyFirstReactNative/README.md

 A coding tutorial created to review and practice basic JavaScript by creating a question and answer game.
 Completed through Mammoth Interactive at [link to Mammoth Interactive Homepage](https://training.mammothinteractive.com/courses).

 ## Tech Used
+- Java
+- TypeScript
+- Ruby
+- Objective-C
+- Obj-C++
 - JavaScript
-- Bootsrap Native
-- TypeScript

 ## Dependencies
 - React